 Personally, I love the young ones (2-3 years old) the most because they are energetic, they are curious, and they like to show off to the eager zoo-viewers.
 Their cutest moment would probably be when they are sitting on their giant bottom and chewing bamboo leaves.
 What’s funny is, the panda is freakishly adorable, but they can maul you if you cross them.
 (Just like me) 😛

 Ticketing: RMB 40

 Yes, yes, yes – The bold, pungent, tongue-numbing spicy Sichuan food is now everywhere in the world, and Chengdu is the city of Sichuan gastronomy.
-While foreigners have heard a lot about Kung Pao Chicken, Sichuan food has a lot to offer.
-For example Sichuan hotpot.
+While foreigners have heard a lot about Kung Pao Chicken, Sichuan food has a lot to offer – the most well known, Mopo Tofu and Sichuan hotpot.
 The use of Sichuan pepper is crucial while a right mix of soup base gives you the tingly numbing, full body sweating experience without the “Burnie-heinie” experience the day after.
 I was first between angels and demons eating the hot pot in Sichuan, just because I have had evil experience in other cities.
 “Surprisingly,” it tasted superb, and I reckon the origin of the cuisine has mastered the art of mixing the ingredients, rather than just an oil and chili stew.